Yes, there is such a thing as cheap Paris travel and no, you shouldn’t miss out on this wonderful city just because it

 More cheap places in Paris?
 Take a free bicycle ride with Paris Rando Velo on Friday nights at 9:30 pm starting in front of the Hotel de Ville or every third Sunday at 10:30 am.
 More of an independent spirit?
 Buy a day, week or year-long ticket for the Velib, Paris's city bike system: Pick up a bike at a stand, drop it off at another, and see Paris at eye level.
 And don't forget to pick up a free bicycle map at any Paris tourist office.
 Finally, the electric scooters have arrived and work in the same way as they do in other cities, if you dare.

 If you’d rather walk, join the French hiking club for their Paris walks.
-The site is in French only so you'll have to get a bit of translation help.
+The site is in French only so you’ll have to get a bit of Google translation help.

 21. Stay indoors.